 Large-Scale Solutions: Example

 To deal with such scenarios, Scrum of Scrums is considered as a solution by many.
 Scrum of Scrums is a multi-team standup wherein scrum masters and product owners meet to keep the rest of the team abreast about important issues across the portfolio.
-It’s not a status meeting nor it’s a meeting for iteration planning or discusses Agile processes.
+It’s not a status meeting nor is it a meeting for iteration planning or discussing Agile processes.

 However, this Scrum of Scrums meeting does not define ideal practices to make teams collaborate and deliver a quality release.
 This is when frameworks to scale Agile are needed (LeSS, DaD, SaFe).

 Scaling Agile at Organizational Level: SAFe vs LeSS vs DaD